anarseyf/ksea.live/README.md

 - Scraped incidents are stored in JSON files under `/datasets/official`, as well as in MongoDB via mongoose (see the `database.js` script).
 But currently MongoDB is not used for reading at all.

+## TODO

+- Backend
+  - Store mongodb credentials in AWS Secrets Manager
+  - Use mongodb to store files
+- Frontend
+  - Make history browseable (go back to any day of the year)
+  - Make map dots clickable

 ## Screenshots

 ### Desktop/Tablet: